 On top of the host of nutrients we can get from eating them, plants of the legume family are such an asset to the vegetable patch that even if you didn’t eat them you still should plant them.
 Their roots capture nitrogen from the air and lock it into the soil, and that’s a key nutrient for all other plants to grow well.

 There are also some species that are often specifically grown as green manure – such as vetch – between crops to regenerate the soil.
-Adding nitrogen is also useful even in the compost pile: remember to throw leaves and stems of your legume family plants in the compost for them to break down and feed the bacteria that are transforming your compost into healthy, rich soil.
+Adding nitrogen is also useful even in the compost pile: remember to throw leaves and stems of your legume family plants in the compost for them to break down and feed the bacteria and tiny insects that are transforming your compost into healthy, rich soil.

-edited by Gaspard Lorthiois
+Light edit by Gaspard Lorthiois